niharika009/react-user-admin-dashboard/README.md

 Search: The admin can easily find users by typing in their name or email in a search box.

-Pages: If there are many users, it shows them in pages (like page 1, etc.).
+Pages: If there are many users, it shows them in pages (like page 1, page 2, page 3 etc.).

 Looks Good: It uses Bootstrap, which makes the website look clean and organized.